Shynixn/PetBlocks/docs/wiki/docs/commands.md

 /petblocks delete <name> [player]
 ```

-Deletes the pet for the player.
+Deletes the pet of the player.

 * Name: Identifier of a pet
 * Player: Optional player_name/player_UUID parameter targeting a player from the console or command block.